-Corfu is a Greek island in the Ionian Sea, the second largest of the Ionian Islands, forming the edge of Greece’s northwestern border.
-The island is part of the Corfu regional unit, administered as a single municipality.
+Corfu is a Greek island in the Ionian Sea, the second largest of the Ionian Islands.
+It forms the edge of Greece’s northwestern border.
+The island is part of the Corfu regional unit and is administered as a single municipality.
 It includes the island of Corfu and the small islands of Ereikoussa, Mathraki, and Othonoi.

 Corfu is one of Greece’s most beautiful and famous islands due to its strong historical connection with the history of Europe.

-The island is rich with ancient archaeological sites dating back to the 7th century.
-It was influenced by many different civilizations that passed through it, such as the Sicilian, French and British civilizations.
+The island has ancient archaeological sites dating back to the 7th century.
+Many civilizations, such as the Sicilian, French, and British, influenced it.

 The island’s area is estimated at 588 km2 and is divided into three regions: the mountainous northern region, the central undulating region, and the southern depression.

-Corfu is also characterized by its architecture and as one of the most diverse Greek islands despite its modest size.
+Despite its modest size, Corfu is also characterized by its architecture and as one of the most diverse Greek islands.
 The ancient city on this fantastic island has been declared a UNESCO World Heritage Site.

 Corfu boasts many palaces, museums, castles, archaeological sites, more than 120 beaches, over 100 villages, almost a thousand churches, an extensive mountain range of valleys, rivers, waterfalls, forests, and beautiful caves.